-The Personnel Committee will determine severance terms in accordance for Senior Officers (Heads of Service and above).
+The Ethical, Governance and Personnel Committee will determine severance terms in accordance for Senior Officers (Heads of Service and above).
 For other Officers it will be the Council's Chief Executive in consultation with the Deputy Chief Executive (Corporate Direction).

-The Council has discretion to enhance the number of weeks pay accrued (via the statutory formula) by applying a multiplier of 1.5.
+The Council's redundancy policy allows for the number of weeks pay accrued (via the statutory formula) to be enhanced by applying a multiplier of 1.5.
 This is payable to employees made redundant with 2 or more years local government service regardless of their age.